JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-26-hard-drive-book-review.md

 Finally, I believe it’s eye-opening to learn that much of Bill Gates’s success came from his privileged start.

 Don’t get me wrong: Gates was brilliant and hard working, there’s no doubt about it.
 At the same time, in the late 1960s, only the wealthiest could learn computers at school as he did.
-That gave him a head-start in this emerging field that few could afford worldwide.
-With that being said, he had quite a few schoolmates who had the same opportunities as he did, and they didn’t go on to ground successful tech startups.
+That gave him a head start in this emerging field that few could afford worldwide.
+With that being said, he had quite a few schoolmates who had the same opportunities as he did, and they didn’t go on to found successful tech startups.

 So it was a perfect mixture of luck, ability, and perseverance.